MaastrichtU-CDS/3d-deep-features-for-cancer-prognosis/README.md

 ### More details for step (2)

 Feature selection based on Support Vector Machine - Recursive Feature Elimination (SVM-RFE), MATLAB provided well-developed tool (Funtion -SVMRFE- in MATLAB) to finish this selection.
-Selection based on normalized radiomics features and deep features, you can find summaried
+Selection based on normalized radiomics features and deep features, you can find summaried features of LUNG 1 in NormalizedFeatures files.

+### More details for step (3)

 ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.